Guichaguri/post-feed-reader/README.md

 3. Looks for [RSS](https://www.rssboard.org/rss-autodiscovery), Atom and JSON Feed `<link>` metatags
 4. If `tryToGuessPaths` is set to `true`, it will look for the paths to try to find a feed or the WP API.

+## Most properties are optional, what am I guaranteed to have?

+Nothing.

+Yeah, there's no property that is required in all specs.

+But!
+The most basic properties are very likely to be present, such as `guid`, `title` and `link`.

+For all the other properties, it's highly recommended implementing your own fallbacks.
+For instance, showing a substring of the content when the summary isn't available.

+The library will try its best to fetch the most data available.